-Yubikey authentication tokens
+Yubikey authentication tokens (Tuskfish 2 only)

 You can increase the login security of your website by enabling two-factor authentication.
 This means that logging in requires both a password (something you know) and a physical hardware token (something you have).

 Two-factor authentication is optionally available with a Yubikey hardware token as the second factor.
 These are not free, but they are very cool and reasonably priced (US$40 and up).
 Yubikeys plug into a USB port and emit a one-time password (OTP) when you press the button.
 Tuskfish sends the OTP to Yubico's authentication servers for validation, in addition to evaluating your own password locally.
 Only if both authentication tests are validated will you be permitted to login.

 Please note: Yubikey support is now only available in Tuskfish 2.
 The old (V1) Yubicloud protocol that was supported by Tuskfish 1 has been deprecated.

 Some configuration is required to set up two factor authentication.
 Here's what you need to do:

 - Buy a Yubikey from yubico.com.
 Have a Google around for discount coupons, sometimes you can find one.